Explore

 At Thamsar Pass, you stand on the watershed between the Ravi and Beas — the two rivers that define the geography of northwestern India.

-→ See full itinerary with altitude profileRated moderate.
+→ See full itinerary with altitude profileRated challenging.
 Forest, alpine meadow, snow pass, river trail.
 Extremely varied.
 The Thamsar Pass is the crux — 14,500ft with a 6,000ft descent in one day.

 Thamsar and Kalihani passes can be tricky; while not purely technical, ice axes and gaiters are often needed for crossing the glacier sections in early summer.